 Traffic Alerts and Restrictions

-Spring weight restrictions remain on roads in the Wenatchee and Leavenworth road districts.
-Because all district crews have returned to a spring schedule, companies that need permission to drive on weight-restricted roads should turn in their permits by Thursday morning of each week if they need the permit to be approved for the following Friday or Monday.
+Spring weight restrictions remain only on Cedar Brae and White River roads, which are in the Leavenworth District.
+Companies needing permission to drive on weight-restricted roads should turn in their permits by Thursday morning of each week if they need the permit to be approved for the following Friday or Monday.

 Click on the link below for the complete list of current road restrictions in Chelan County.

 SAFETY REMINDER: For the safety of residents, emergency responders and the traveling public, Chelan County reminds motorists to stay out of restricted areas.